keijiro/Prisma/README.md

 - Unity 5.6 or later

 *Prisma* uses the special graphics features listed below.
-These features should be supported with the target platform.
+These features should be supported on the target platform.

 - [Compute shader]
 - [Random Write Target]